rhfung/p2p-dictionary/readme.txt

-Local File Transfer
+LAN File Transfer

-Local File Transfer is a web application that allows a person to transfer files on a personal LAN without using the cloud.
+LAN File Transfer is a web application that allows a person to transfer files on a personal LAN without using the cloud.
 It is Dropbox without the cloud.